 Office Virus Prevention Guidelines

-Coronavirus disease (COVID-19) COVID19 Patient Information Update for MERSI Eye Center and OIUF Under Governor Baker’s Phase 2 reopening guidelines for Massachusetts, medical practices are now able to provide all care, including routine appointments.
-MERSI has remained open throughout the pandemic, treating our essential patients with great success.
-We have implemented the following prevention guidelines so […]
+Coronavirus disease (COVID-19) COVID-19 Patient Information Update for MERSI Eye Center and OIUF Under Governor Baker’s Phase 2 reopening guidelines for Massachusetts, medical practices can now provide all types of care, including routine appointments.
+MERSI has stayed open throughout the pandemic, successfully treating our essential patients.
+We have put in place the following prevention guidelines to […]

 Coronavirus disease (COVID-19)

-Dear Patients, We always recommend for those of you on immunomodulatory therapy to be vigilant about practicing universal precautions to prevent getting ill (see below).
-The flu is a concern each year, which is why we recommend and encourage you to get the flu shot and now, we have a new viral illness in addition […]
+Dear Patients, We always recommend that those of you on immunomodulatory therapy be vigilant about practicing universal precautions to prevent getting ill (see below).
+The flu is a concern each year, which is why we recommend and encourage you to get the flu shot.
+Now, we have a new viral illness in addition to the […]

 Uveitis/OID is the Third Leading Cause of Blindness

-By C. Stephen Foster, MD, FACS, FACR Did you know that Uveitis/OID is the third leading cause of blindness in developed countries?
-It is the third leading cause of blindness because patients are left on chronic steroid therapy, which causes vision-robbing problems of glaucoma and cataract, or they are not completely controlled by their inflammation. […]
+Uveitis/OID is the Third Leading Cause of Blindness By C. Stephen Foster, MD, FACS, FACR Did you know that Uveitis/OID is the third leading cause of blindness in developed countries?
+It is the third leading cause of blindness because patients are left on chronic steroid therapy, which causes vision-robbing problems of glaucoma and cataract, or […]

 Looking Forward to 2020: The Year of Vision a Self-Reflection

-By Stephen D. Anesi, MD, FACS This time of year is always a time for reflection, but also a time to look to the future.
-As we enter into this new decade, starting with the year 2020, I wanted to share some of the thoughts I have had during my 10 years spent at MERSI. […]
+Looking Forward to 2020: The Year of Vision a Self-Reflection By Stephen D. Anesi, MD, FACS This time of year is always a time for reflection, but also a time to look to the future.
+As we enter into this new decade, starting with the year 2020, I wanted to share some of the thoughts […]

 Diabetic Retinopathy

-By Peter Y. Chang, MD Diabetes affects 415 million adults worldwide, and it is becoming more prevalent in children and adolescent thanks to the unhealthy diets and physical inactivity that have become the hallmarks of our modern society.
-Excessive hunger and thirst, frequent urination, weight loss, fatigue, and blurry vision are the classic early […]
+Diabetic Retinopathy By Peter Y. Chang, MD Diabetes affects 415 million adults worldwide, and it is becoming more prevalent in children and adolescents thanks to the unhealthy diets and physical inactivity that have become the hallmarks of our modern society.
+Excessive hunger and thirst, frequent urination, weight loss, fatigue, and blurry vision are the classic […]

 Psoriasis and Eye Inflammation

-By Peter Y. Chang, MD August is Psoriasis Awareness month.
+Psoriasis and Eye Inflammation By Peter Y. Chang, MD August is Psoriasis Awareness Month.
 Do you know that there is an association between psoriasis and uveitis and other types of inflammatory eye diseases?
-Psoriasis is due to an overactive immune system resulting in an accelerated growth rate of skin cells.
-It is characterized by patches of red, scaly, and […]
+Psoriasis is caused by an overactive immune system, leading to an accelerated growth rate of skin cells.
+It is characterized by patches […]

 Juvenile Idiopathic Arthritis and Associated Uveitis

-by Stephen D. Anesi, MD, FACS July is juvenile arthritis awareness month, and thus I feel it is time to reconnect with those who are aware of and fight for children with the most common presentation of this disease, or educate those who are hearing about this for the first time… Juvenile idiopathic arthritis, or […]
+Juvenile Idiopathic Arthritis and Associated Uveitis by Stephen D. Anesi, MD, FACS July is juvenile arthritis awareness month, and thus I feel it is time to reconnect with those who are aware of and fight for children with the most common presentation of this disease, or educate those who are hearing about this for the […]

 Age-Related Macular Degeneration: Current Status and Treatment